Bartosz Arłukowicz: Member of the European Parliament, 2019–present

 In parliament, Arłukowicz serves on the Committee on the Environment, Public Health and Food Safety.
 From 2020 to 2021 he also chaired the Special Committee on Beating Cancer.

-In addition to his committee assignments, Arłukowicz is part of the parliament’s delegations for relations with the countries of Central America and to the Euro-Latin American Parliamentary Assembly.
+In addition to his committee assignments, Arłukowicz is part of the parliament's delegations for relations with the countries of Central America and to the Euro-Latin American Parliamentary Assembly.

+In 2023, he resigned from parliament and was replaced by Witold Pahl.